viviennetian/Creative-Coding-2025/assignment3/README.md

 I wasn’t sure what would happen—just experimenting—but it created a **rotating, expanding donut** effect driven by the current second.

-Here’s the core sketch:

-You can check out animated "donut" here:
-(The size of the donut base on `second();` of current time)
+You can check out animated "donut" here: https://viviennetian.github.io/Creative-Coding-2025/assignment3_a/ (The size of the donut base on `second();` of current time)

+Here’s the code of the sketch:

 ```
 let circleD = 25;